UCLA-IRL/dledger/doc/spec.md

 The specific policies are:
 - Further Signature Validity Check.
 The record's certificate is not revoked by a confirmed revocation record yet.
-- Reputation.
-If the record' peers must have a reputation above a threshold describe in 3.1.
+- Contribution policies.
+Each preceding record of The record being verified must have a weight lower than a threshold.
 - Preceding record Validity.
 The preceding records must be also valid for endorsement.

 ### Custom policies